 We recently discussed how you can budget and highlighted some of the best saving solutions.
-But when the time comes for to buckle down and track our spending, we can often panic and forget basic budgeting techniques.
+But when the time comes to buckle down and track our spending, we can often panic and forget basic budgeting techniques.
 A financial emergency can happen to anyone and hit when you least expect it.
 Whether it’s a sudden loss of your job due to the current economic climate, a family emergency or an unexpected illness.
 Many Canadians are not prepared for a crisis, with 72% having no savings in their emergency fund, according to Loans Canada.
-Whether you are prepared or not, now is the time to try cut costs and prepare for your future.
+Whether you are prepared or not, now is the time to try to cut costs and prepare for your future.

 We are currently in the middle of a global pandemic due to the spread of COVID-19.
-The Canadian Government have implemented a variety of rules in order to keep the public safe from the virus, such as closing schools and limiting public gatherings.
+The Canadian Government has implemented a variety of rules in order to keep the public safe from the virus, such as closing schools and limiting public gatherings.
 To date, Canada has tested 50,000 people for the virus and advised Canadians to social distance and self-isolate when possible.
 You may be worried about the impact of the current COVID-19 pandemic on your finances and we’re here to help.

 COVID-19 is a health crisis, but it will have immediate and lasting impacts on your financial health.
 But don’t worry, we understand it’s stressful.
 If you reduce costs, track your spending and follow a budget, your finances should stay on track and help you power through this rough patch.

 Let’s discuss some ways you can cut costs, save money and prepare for your future in these tough times.

 I’m sure you’ve all noticed how the price of everyday cleaning products has inflated.
 Prices have nearly doubled due to the high demand and low stock available.
 This causes us stress, as we’re left searching through shelves for the last pack of Lysol wipes.
 Once we get to the cash register, our bank accounts are also left shocked.